OKLAHOMA STATE LAWS

 • Holds teachers and schools more accountable.

-• Risk of false accusations or reputational harm if investigation not properly managed.
+• Risk of false accusations or reputational harm if investigation is not properly managed.

 • Administrative burden on schools to share and maintain records.